 The third table held musical instruments, along with small things that just made noise.
 On one side of the table sat seven colored bells, which Ren was always reluctant to try and sell because of an apparent history.
 Next to the bells were multiple stringed instruments, ranging from large to small, low to high pitch.

 The last table was Seto's favorite, because on top of it many different books laid slowly gathering dust.
 There weren't very many, it wasn't that books were hard to find, but both Seto and Ren had the tendency to sneak books off the shelf, which only Seto got in trouble for.
 The books on the shelf right then were pretty simple, one or two bibles and a few tarnished novels.
-Earlier in the week a storybook ad been up there, only to disappear then reappear in the small, hard to notice crevice in Seto's space (he hadn't read it read, it'd be up again when he finished).
+Earlier in the week a storybook had been up there, only to disappear then reappear in the small, hard to notice crevice in Seto's space (he hadn't read it yet, it'd be up again when he finished).

 But enough describing the store, back to the present.